The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 Section 3: Managing Inventory - What Gigabytes and Terabytes Mean for Your Gaming Arsenal

-If in the past an entire game could fit on a cartridge of just a few megabytes, today we live in the age of "obese" games.
-Modern titles and their expansions take up colossal space, creating a true storage crisis.
+While in the past an entire game could fit on a cartridge of just a few megabytes, today we live in the era of "obese" games.
+Modern titles and their expansions occupy a colossal amount of space, creating a real storage crisis.
 Call of Duty: Modern Warfare 3 (2023) can exceed 200 GB .
 [1] The acclaimed Baldur's Gate 3 requires 150 GB of free space.
 [28]

-Cyberpunk 2077 , with the Phantom Liberty expansion, exceeds 89 GB on PS5, and the full installation on PC, adding the base game, the 2.0 update and the expansion, can easily exceed 100 GB .
+Cyberpunk 2077 , with the Phantom Liberty expansion, exceeds 89 GB on PS5, and the complete installation on PC, including the base game, the 2.0 update and the expansion, can easily exceed 100 GB .
 [30]

 Table 2: Digital Arsenal: The Weight of Giants